MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-modify-setup-properties.md

 # Office Customization Tool (OCT) 2016 Help: Modify Setup properties

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Sets the value of properties that are applied during Office installation.

 You can customize Setup property values only when Office is first installed on a user's computer; values set in a Setup customization file do not take effect if you apply the file to an existing installation.

 To add a property value, choose **Add**.
 To modify a property that you have added, select the property, and then choose **Modify**.
 To remove a property that you have added, select the property, and then choose **Remove**.